bazaarvoice/emodb/docs/_posts/2014-10-29-guarantees.md

 ### Global consistency

-As you hopefully know, Emo is designed to span multiple datacenters, and the design easily permits to easily expand to arbitrarily many others.
-Generally speaking, you think about write and read consistency in one datacenter only.
+As you hopefully know, Emo is designed to span multiple data centers, and the design permits you to easily expand to arbitrarily many others.
+Generally speaking, you think about write and read consistency in one data center only.
 It's not too common for someone to hit "submit" on the us-east-1 version of your app and then "reload" on the eu-west-1 version, expecting to immediately see the result.
 Emo will generally make such updates visible across regions within a few seconds.

 However, if you do, for some reason, require true, global, read-after-write consistency, Emo supports a final write consistency level, GLOBAL.
-This will cause your write not to respond until all datacenters have committed your write to a quorum of nodes.
+This will cause your write not to respond until all data centers have committed your write to a quorum of nodes.
 This will likely be slow, and may appear to fail fairly often (remember how insisting on consistency affects write-availability?), so I am mainly mentioning it for completeness.

 ACID
 ----